code0wl/nativescript-framework-issue-demo/README.md

-# NativeScript external plugin issue
+# NativeScript external plugin issue iOS
 ## Synopsis
 This repo is a demo for the issue we are currently having when trying to achieve both frameworks to work in unison for iOS